zoylendt/zoylendt.github.io/content/Braindump/unraid.md

   - unfinished
 ---

-This note contains information about the configuration & plugins of my unraid system (the hardware is documented [[My Hardware#datengrab | here]]).
+This note contains information about the configuration & plugins of my unraid system (the hardware is documented [[homelab hardware#datengrab| here]]).